bwmcclai/Poseidon_UI/README.md

 ##About:
 This is an early build of a user interface for a ROV that is hosted on the Raspberry Pi.
 This UI is designed around the use of the ArduSub software and Blue Robotics ROV builds.
+Currently completed features are:
+- Raspberry Pi Status (cpu, gpu, temp, storage)
+- Raspberry Pi System Info (OS, Wifi Status)
+- Raspberry Pi Admin Functions (Reboot, Safe Shutdown)

-The anticipated features are :
+The anticipated upcoming features are :
 - Wifi Configuration of the Pi (to connect to internet at home and download updates)
 - Pixhawk Firmware Update
 - Pixhawk Status (Alive, Firmware Version, etc.)
 - Raspberry Pi Software Update (mostly to update this software itself)
-- Raspberry Pi Status (cpu, gpu, temp, storage, software versions)
 - Camera Config (RPi camera settings, external camera config)
 - Configuration of Sensors (sonar connected to USB, etc.)
 - Download of QGC binaries for in-field installs

-Currently completed features are:
-- Raspberry Pi Status (cpu, gpu, temp, storage, software versions)

 ##Setup Guide:
 Eventually everything will be wrapped up nicely into an install package for the Raspberry Pi, but for now initial setup is done manually until we get further in the build.